axle-h/axle-h.github.io/_posts/2018-09-27-fluent-mvc-integration-testing.md

    * If one exception is thrown => re-throw the exception.
    * If multiple exceptions are thrown => throw an aggregate exception containing all thrown exceptions.

-A conscious design design was that no exception will be thrown until all assertions have been run.
+A conscious design decision was that no exception will be thrown until all assertions have been run.
 The reason why I prefer this approach is to avoid cases where a test is failing for multiple reasons yet it's error message does not reflect this.
 It can be a labouring experience to fix a broken test, one failure at a time.

 ## Extension Driven Design

 I like to develop these fluent fixture type patterns with extension methods.
-A decent example in [xunit-fixture-mvc][github] is [Xunit.Fixture.Mvc.Extensions.MvcFunctionalTestFixtureRestExtensions][github-rest-extensions], which uses a RESTful opinion to call the `When` method on [Xunit.Fixture.Mvc.IMvcFunctionalTestFixture][github-fixture].
+A decent example in [xunit-fixture-mvc][github] is [Xunit.Fixture.Mvc.Extensions.RestExtensions][github-rest-extensions], which uses a RESTful opinion to call the `When` method on [Xunit.Fixture.Mvc.IMvcFunctionalTestFixture][github-fixture].
 The example above already used one of these extensions:

 {% highlight C# %}
+/// <summary>
+/// Configures the specified fixture's act step to be a GET request at the specified url.
+/// </summary>
 public static IMvcFunctionalTestFixture WhenGetting(this IMvcFunctionalTestFixture fixture, string url) =>
     fixture.WhenCallingRestMethod(HttpMethod.Get, url);

+/// <summary>
+/// Configures the specified fixture's act step to be an HTTP request with the specified method, url and body.
+/// </summary>
 public static IMvcFunctionalTestFixture WhenCallingRestMethod(this IMvcFunctionalTestFixture fixture,
-                                                              HttpMethod method,
-                                                              string url,
-                                                              object body = null) {
+                                                              HttpMethod method, string url, object body = null) {
     var content = body == null
         ? null :
         new StringContent(JsonConvert.SerializeObject(body), Encoding.UTF8, "application/json");

-    fixture.When(method, url, content);
+    return fixture.When(method, url, content);
-    return fixture;
 }
 {% endhighlight %}